Kihumba/private-/Phase-B/Curriculum/02 - Agile Methodology/README.md

 **Skill Description**
 ----------
-By the end of Phase B - Bootcamp, aspiring Andelans should be about 30% of the way to client readiness with agile methodologies.
-This means they can make use of the Scrum framework to manage small to mid-sized projects with a knowledge of all the necessary terms and concepts used.
+Aspiring Andelans should be able to make use of the Scrum framework to manage small to mid-sized projects with a knowledge of all the necessary terms and concepts used.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I will be able to create the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Project plan for Bootcamp final project using standard Scrum framework.
+1. A link to an active Trello board for Bootcamp project developed using Scrum framework.
-    - An active Trello board for above project
 2. Project plan for a short project that can be executed in 30 min.
 To be presented in class.